LeoMacP/Last-Draw/README.md

 # Overview
 Purpose:
-  This project aims to provide players with an engaging, time-sensitive adventure where choices impact the story and the player’s reputation.
+  This project aims to provide players with an engaging, time-sensitive adventure where choices impact the story and the final challenge.

 Scope:
   - Included Features:
-      Interactive decision-making, disc-hunting mini-game, time-sensitive mechanics, and a reputation system.
+      Interactive decision-making, shoot-target mini-game, time-sensitive mechanics, and a scoring system based on attribute management.

   - Excluded Features:
       Multiplayer mode, advanced AI for NPCs.